The gluteus medius

-Tip: Exhale as you lift your leg.
+Tip: Breathe as you lift your legs.
 Keep your neck long.
-To shield your ribs from drooping toward the floor, envision you are adjusting a teacup on your back.
+To prevent your ribs from dripping off the floor, consider adjusting a teaspoon on your back.

-Include 10 to 15 heartbeats the leg lift.
-Likewise, you can utilize an obstruction band.
-Stay it with your hands and circle it around the curve of your foot.
-Rehash similar developments with this additional opposition.
+Include 10 to 15 heartbeats.
+Similarly, you can use an obstacle band.
+Stay in your arms and wrap it around your ankles.
+Rehash similar developments with this additional opponent.

 This is an unusual activity that corrects the condition of your legs and joints.
 Jumping here and there is the right thing to do, so practice two churches first before adding burdens.